Solomakhin-Anton/DINSQA/Plan.md

 - check the behavior of the program if we replace the data with new ones using the characters;
 - check the behavior of the program if we enter name values ​​greater than 25 characters, for example, 26;
 - check the behavior of the program if we enter last name values ​​greater than 25 characters, for example, 26;
+- check the behavior of the program if you search by a nonexistent name;
+- check the behavior of the program if you search by an empty name;

 b) Contacts:
 - check the behavior of the program when sending empty data;